 Eggs are low in calories and rich in tryptophan.
 They are also an excellent source of high-quality protein, vitamin D, choline, selenium, phosphorus, vitamins B6 and 12, and antioxidants.

 Simply prepare an egg to desired "doneness" and wrap in a low-carb, whole-grain tortilla shell.
 For an extra nutritional punch, add spinach, peppers, and other non-starchy veggies to the egg wrap.

 Salmon is rich in tryptophan, along with supplying healthy fat and vitamin D.

-Reduce carb content of bagels by consuming only half or going for the mini bagels found at most grocers.
-Choosing whole grain bagels can further provide the body with essential fiber and B vitamins.
+Reduce the carb content of bagels by consuming only half or going for the mini bagels found at most grocers.
+Choosing whole-grain bagels can further provide the body with essential fiber and B vitamins.

-While the high-fat and caloric density of peanut butter before bed may be discouraging, hear us out…
+The high-fat and caloric density of peanut butter, almond butter, and other varieties before bed may be discouraging.
+But hear us out…

 Pairing with fruit, including apples and bananas, also helps ensure blood sugars remain stable.
 But to keep fat and calorie content in check, opt for a tablespoon.

 String cheese is a recommended night snack for weight loss.
 Because being a dairy product, string cheese supplies protein along with calcium.